AshleyWangAshleyWang/US-COVID-19-DATA-TRACKER/README.md

 # US-COVID-19-DATA-TRACKER
-[dash web app] US COVID 19 DATA TRACKER
+[dash web app] Use dash to build a visualized US COVID 19 DATA TRACKER